Pop Music Theory

 what notes will sound good.

-is to study lots of music.
+the musical ideas in great songs.
 Music theory helps you do this.

 Here are a couple of things that distinguish these